 We can check that neither the elements nor their adjoint forms commute, so they're not simultaneously diagonalizable.

-In fact, we checked that the only elements of $\bw 2\CC^4$ that commute with $e_i\wedge e_j + e_k\wedge e_l$ are scalar multiples of itself.
+We checked that the only elements of $\bw 2\CC^4$ that commute with $e_i\wedge e_j + e_k\wedge e_l$ are scalar multiples of itself.
 So we can't hope for a Cartan subalgebra that intersects $\bw2 \CC^4$ and includes more than one of these forms.
 We did this computation by accessing the basis (of the grade 1 part) of the algebra via \texttt{ea24.bases}.